 The flash cash method makes this possible.

-They’re able to use the funds as long as they pay the money back almost immediately after (1-7 days), which makes it a short-term bridge loan.
+The investor is able to use the funds as long as they pay the money back almost immediately (after 1-7 days), which makes it a short-term bridge loan.

 Transactional funding is commonly used by investors because it is fast and easy to get because it is not based on creditworthiness.